inyois/awesome-county/README.md

 See **Non-CA County-Code Open Source Repos** section for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a CA County developer.

-Help us grow this list.
+Help us grow Awesome County.
 See [contributing guidelines](https://github.com/inyois/awesome-county/blob/main/CONTRIBUTING.md) for details.

 ## CA County-Code Hosted Git Repos
 The following repos were created and hosted by other County Developers such as yourself.